mtvbrianking/laravel-ussd/readme.md

 ### List

 Lists are used to display dynamic items.
-E.g: user accounts fetched on demand.

-Provider is the class providing the list of items.
-Each item must contain an `id` and a `label`.
+The provider must return a list of items, each containing an `id` and a `label`.

 ```php
 $listItems = (new \App\Ussd\Providers\SavingAccountsProvider)->load();